psibi/psibi.github.io/content/posts/job-watcher.md

 to fire on both the unhealthy and the healthy transitions, so we get notified not only when a job goes down but also when it recovers, mirroring the `Recovered` alert that `job-watcher` itself knows about.

+You might notice that a single failure can produce two Slack
+notifications: one from `job-watcher` directly, and one via Cloudflare.
+That's intentional, and the two paths serve different operational purposes.

+The direct Slack notification came first.
+We originally built it for a client that didn't have a paid Cloudflare plan, so health checks weren't available at all.
+We kept it even after adopting Cloudflare, because the two paths complement each other.
+The `job-watcher` notification fires immediately when a task starts failing, carries the actual error message, and also fires on recovery.
+The Cloudflare path is delayed and debounced: it only fires after roughly three minutes of sustained unhealthy responses, it checks the service from the outside and so also catches problems `job-watcher` can't report on, like the whole process being down or unreachable, and it's the path that reaches PagerDuty.

 ## Where `job-watcher` fits